Ishika-006/Food-waste-management/README.md

 - NGO approval system for donated food
 - Live delivery tracking via Leaflet maps
 - Role-based feedback system
-- Secure login/logout with HTTP sessions
+- Secure login/logout with HTTPS sessions
 - Admin dashboard with analytics and reports

+---

+## Security Features

+Session-Based Authentication
+Secure login system using HTTPS sessions

+Password Hashing
+Passwords encrypted using BCrypt

+CORS Protection
+Configured to allow only authorized frontend access

+Input Validation
+All user inputs are validated and sanitized

+API Key Protection
+API keys (Roboflow, EmailJS) are not exposed or logged in console

 ---